 Nitroglycerin Sublingual Tablet Dosage and Administration

 One tablet should be dissolved under the tongue or in the buccal pouch at the first sign of an acute anginal attack.
-The dose may be repeated approximately every five minutes, until relief is obtained.
-If the pain persists after a total of 3 tablets in a 15-minute period, prompt medical attention is recommended.
-Nitroglycerin tablets USP may be used prophylactically 5 to 10 minutes prior to engaging in activities which might precipitate an acute attack.
+The dose may be repeated approximately every 5 minutes until relief is obtained.
+If the pain persists after a total of 3 tablets in a 15-minute period, or if the pain is different than is typically experienced, prompt medical attention is recommended.
+Nitroglycerin may be used prophylactically 5 to 10 minutes prior to engaging in activities that might precipitate an acute attack.